-The Company operates as an emerging asset management and investment firm primarily focused on investing in public and private debt securities in the North American market.
-The Company holds and actively manages and monitors a portfolio of loans and other investments with credit-oriented characteristics.
+The Company is an alternative asset management company that is focused on investing in public and private debt securities in the North American market.
+The Company seeks to source and actively manage loans and other debt-like securities with credit-oriented characteristics.
 The Company actively sources, evaluates, underwrites, monitors, and primarily invests in loans, debt securities, and other credit-oriented instruments that present attractive risk-adjusted returns and present low risk of principal impairment through the credit cycle.

-During 2020, the Company, through its subsidiaries, acquired certain investment management contracts and/or economic benefit thereof.
+During 2020, the Company continued expansion of its focus from a lending-oriented credit platform to an alternative asset management platform and, through its subsidiaries, acquired certain investment management contracts and/or the economic benefit thereof in order to grow a stream of asset management fee income for the Company.